Coyotes score 3 in the third period to beat Ducks 4-2

 Crouse scored seconds later, though, flipping in his eighth goal when a shot by Phil Kessel took a hard carom off the back boards.

-Anaheim tied it with 31 seconds left in the first period, when Silfverberg beat Raanta between the pads on a two-on-one with Isac Lundestrom.
+Anaheim tied it with 31 seconds left in the first period, when Silfverberg beat Raanta between the pads for his 15th of the season on a two-on-one with Isac Lundestrom.

 Gibson turned away a series of shots early in the second period and Jones put the Ducks up 2-1 by laying his stick on the ice to punch Michael Del Zotto’s cross past Raanta.